bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-cancel.md

-# Cancel Document of Inventory Accounting catalog.document.cancel
+# Cancel the Inventory Document catalog.document.cancel

 {% note warning "We are still updating this page" %}